tokenly/api-docs/sources/tokenpass/includes/_04_addresses.md

 ```

 Get information about a specific registered bitcoin address, including a list of token balances.
-Only active
+Only active and public addresses are available.

 * **Endpoint:** **/api/v1/tca/address/{username}/{address}**
 * **Request Method:** GET